metracy/MeowMister/README.md

 # MeowMister

 02/27/2024
-I'm going to get a list of the components together this weekhend and link to the components I used to make this.
+I'm going to get a list of the components together this weekend and link to the components I used to make this.
 Feedback from Reddit was kind and I acknowlege it needs a lot of work!

 MeowMister is a program to control a turret to focus on an object if it meets the criteria for distance from source of lidar.
 It utilizes pyfirmata2, a FirmataExpress sketch ( and opencv to control a servo to rotate the turret).
 I am using the FirmataExpress module that includes the boards.h that adds support for the Seeed XAIO m0 board.
 Now using a small lidar device (LD19) for controlling direction of turret.
 Will only fire once while I continue to prototype it.